isabellajemal/BurgerMania/README.md

 # Burger Mania

- In Burger Mania, the player is in charge of a chaotic kitchen where they must complete cooking multiple recipes under a time limit.
+ In Burger Mania, the player is in charge of a chaotic kitchen where they must complete cooking multiple recipes correctly and as quickly as possible.
 As the chef, the player will chop ingredients, cook dishes, and assemble orders to serve hungry customers.
 They must prepare multiple orders at once, juggle ingredients, and deliver orders to customers in an orderly fashion.
 With each dish you correctly serve to customers, you will earn one gold star on your final score.